DBC-SF/mentorship-wiki/README.md

 - Admissions
 - Whatever else

 We log these non-core activities separately because we are capped in how many hours we can book for core roles week to week.
-You will be shared on both calendars.
+You will be shared on both calendars. **Important Note** regardless of where you books time these calendars, you are limited to 20 hours per week *total*.

 - SF Mentor Calendar - where you create slots for any on-site mentoring.
 - SF Mentor Activities - where you create slots for all other events.